RevenueHunt/docs/docs/reference/quiz-builder.md

 **Moisturizers(1)** - (1) The number in the brackets indicates how many product varaints are in that collection.

 You can link multiple collections to the same choice but be careful.
-If a product is part of two collections linked to the same choice, it will revie 2 votes from that choice (one vote from each collection linked to that choice).
+If a product is part of two collections linked to the same choice, it will receive 2 votes from that choice (one vote from each collection linked to that choice).

 ![quiz builder link collections linked collections](/images/manual_quizbuilder_linkcollections_linked.png)